 - 9.5 Fair Value Techniques The CSA do not endorse any particular fair value technique as we recognize that this is a constantly evolving process.
-However, whichever technique is used, it should be applied consistently for a portfolio security throughout the fund complex, reviewed for reasonableness on a regular basis, and approved by the manager's board of directors.
-The manager should also consider whether its valuation process is a conflict of interest matter as defined in NI 81-107. - 9.6Valuation Policies and Procedures The valuation policies and procedures should describe the process for monitoring significant events or other situations that could call into question whether a quoted market price is representative of fair value.
+However, whichever technique is used, it should be applied consistently for a portfolio security throughout the fund complex and reviewed for reasonableness on a regular basis. - 9.6 Valuation Policies and Procedures An investment fund's valuation policy should be approved by the manager's board of directors.
+The policies and procedures should describe the process for monitoring significant events or other situations that could call into question whether a quoted market price is representative of fair value.
 They should also describe the methods by which the manager will review and test valuations to evaluate the quality of the prices obtained as well as the general functioning of the valuation process.
+The manager should also consider whether its valuation process is a conflict of interest matter as defined in NI 81-107.